kammitama5/kammitama5.github.io/_posts/2017-5-16-Tuesday-May-16th.md

 Only rendered  a rht (right angled-triangle)

-- You're rendering vertex to vertex (see post before this)
+- You're rendering vertex to vertex (see this [post](https://kammitama5.github.io/Monday-May-15th/))

 ![sh_024a](/images/sh_024a.png)